Troubleshooting

 Step 4

 Enter a valid IP address or FQDN and port number of the device you are attempting to troubleshoot, or attempting to connect to, and click Go.
-CDO performs the following verifications:
+Security Cloud Control performs the following verifications:

 1. DNS Resolution - If you provide a FQDN instead of an IP address, this verifies the SDC can resolve the domain name and acquires the IP address.